rebcabin/tangledown/README.md

 ## IMPORTANT FOR JUPYTEXT USERS

 Jupytext automatically syncs a Markdown file with a Jupyter notebook.
-If you open README.md in Jupyter Lab, then `View->Activate Command Palette`, then check `Pair Notebook with Markdown`.
-If you edit one of the two, Jupytext will update the other, though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.
+If you open README.md in Jupyter Lab, then `View->Activate Command Palette`, then check `Pair Notebook with Markdown`, then if you edit one of the two, Jupytext will update the other.
+Though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.

 If you're reading or modifying README.md as a Jupyter notebook, that is, if you are reading or modifying README.ipynb, you will see tiny cells above and below all your tagged nowebs, blocks, and tangles. *DON'T DELETE THEM*.
 Markdown renderers simply ignore the tags, but Jupytext makes tiny cells out of them!